Fabulous Hudson Hornet: Legacy

 Despite Hudson's racing success, the marketplace competition and fierce rivalry between Ford and Chevrolet was too much to save the small-scale independent automaker.
 Hudson merged with Nash-Kelvinator Corporation in 1954 to become American Motors Corporation (AMC).
 The Hudson name was finally retired in 1957, as AMC transformed into Rambler.
 The Hornet name was used by AMC for their compact sedan from 1970 to 1977.
 When automakers began returning to racing venues as a form of advertising and industrial prowess, AMC was competitive in the drag racing scene with their AMX taking the SS/D class record for ten years and successfully fielding the AMC Javelin in the Trans-Am Series winning the manufacturer trophies in 1970 and 1971.
 The AMC Matador was developed into a winner and favorite on the NASCAR circuits during the early 1970s.
 The Hornet model name was acquired by Chrysler Corporation with the acquisition of AMC in 1987.
 The new Dodge Hornet SUV is a high-performance version of the Alfa Romeo Tonale.

 In the film Cars

 The 2006 Pixar film Cars tells the story of a hotshot race car named Lightning McQueen (voiced by Owen Wilson) who finds himself stuck in the Route 66 town of Radiator Springs.
 The town's local judge and doctor is a 1951 Hudson Hornet named Doc Hudson (voiced by Paul Newman), who turns out to be the actual Fabulous Hudson Hornet himself.
 Doc Hudson closely resembles the real "Fabulous Hudson Hornet."
 He shares many of the same records as the real car, although their fates differ.
 His number in the final film is 51, a reference to his model year, despite that no #51 Hornet existed in real life.
 Doc was at one point planned to share the #6 with his inspiration as seen in storyboards showcased in The Art of Cars book.
-Coincidentally the digital-root of 51 is 6, which aligns with Teague's #6 Hornet.